z4kn4fein/stashbox/README.md

 var catti = container.Resolve<IHuman>(overrides: new[] { new NamedOverride("weapon", new Taulmaril()) });
 ```
 ##Attributes
-For a deeper customization you can use pre-defined attributes to achieve more control on the dependency resolution.
+For a deeper customization you can use the following built-in attributes to get more control on the dependency resolution.
 ###Constructor injection
 If you'd like to specify your preferences about which constructor you want to use for resolution, you can use the `InjectionConstructor` attribute.
 ```c#